CQCL/pytket-docs/manual/manual_assertion.rst

     re.get_debug_info()

 Without the presence of noise, if a state is in the target subspace, then its associated assertion will succeed with certainty; on the other hand, an assertion failure indicates that the state is not in the target subspace.
 In order to really test the program, the debug circuit should be run multiple times to ensure an accurate conclusion.
-The :py:class:`dict` object returned by :py:meth:`get_debug_info` suggests that the Bell state assertion succeeded for all the 100 shots; hence we are confident that the construction for the Bell state is correct.
+The :py:class:`dict` object returned by :py:meth:`~pytket.backends.backendresult.BackendResult.get_debug_info` suggests that the Bell state assertion succeeded for all the 100 shots; hence we are confident that the construction for the Bell state is correct.
 On the contrary, the assertion named "Rx(0.3)|0>" failed for some shots; this means that the construction for that state is incorrect.

 If there is noise in the device, which is the case for all devices in the NISQ era, then the results can be much less clear.
 The following example demonstrates what the assertion outcome will look like if we compile and run the debug circuit with a noisy backend.